IHE/QRPH.mADX/input/pagecontent/issues.md

 ## Significant Changes

-### Significant Changes from Revision x.x
+### Significant Changes from Revision 2.1 (2021-10-26)

-- change 1
-- change 2
-- etc.
+- Added a dependency to the [CRMIShareableMeasure](http://hl7.org/fhir/uv/crmi/StructureDefinition/crmi-shareablemeasure) profile to reuse already defined constraints.
+- Aligned in the specifications the messages' names of both transactions, to ensure consistency in naming.

 ## Issues